lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 {{fig-arch}} shows the high-level communication pattern of the RATS background check model where the Attester transmits the Evidence in the CSR to the RA and the CA, which is subsequently forwarded to the Verifier.
-The Verifier processes the received Evidence and computes an Attestation Result, which is then processed by the RA/CA prior to the certificate issuance.
+The Verifier appraises the received Evidence and computes an Attestation Result, which is then processed by the RA/CA prior to the certificate issuance.